python/cpython/Doc/library/sys.rst

 .. data:: executable

-   A string giving the name of the executable binary for the Python interpreter, on systems where this makes sense.
+   A string giving the absolute path of the executable binary for the Python interpreter, on systems where this makes sense.
+If Python is unable to retrieve the real path to its executable, :data:`sys.executable` will be an empty string or ``None``.

 .. function:: exit([arg])